And I have NO proof. Commence crying.

 But I picked up the canter, came around and before I knew it, we were in the air.
 A full stride before the jump.
 P was NOT going to touch it.
 So…that was fun.
 We were in the air so long I had time to think, “Good thing he’s got a rubber bit in, since I just got left waaaay behind,” before we hit the ground.
 But we came around again, and he was much more reasonable in his takeoff.

 So then we figured out courses, and Trainer B not-so-stealthily busied himself raising fences.
 And I found myself opening my mouth to make some sarcastic protest, then closed it.
 Because, you know what?
 I trust the guy.
 He knows P (I’d say he’s met nearly all of his personalities), and he knows me.
-He’s not the kind of trainer who just wings things to see how it plays out.
-He’s had a plan each and every single time and if he thinks those heights are where we’re at, then that’s where we’re at.
+If he thinks those heights are where we’re at, then that’s where we’re at.

 And we were there.